 An HAI is defined as an infection that a patient acquires during the course of receiving treatment for other conditions within a health care setting.
 While a patient can acquire an HAI during a hospital procedure or treatment, there is an equal risk of developing an HAI because of the spread of an infection from one patient to another or from a caregiver to a patient.
 If a patient is admitted to the hospital with a pre-existing, high-risk infection, specific precautions must be taken in order to prevent this infection from spreading to other patients, physicians, staff, and visitors.

-Boulder Community Hospital has been successful at keeping HAIs under control.
+Boulder Community Health has been successful at keeping HAIs under control.
 Our culture of safety reinforces the notion that each and every individual entering our facilities plays an important role in maintaining patient safety.
 Patients, physicians, employees, visitors and volunteers share responsibility for taking action to help prevent health care-associated infections.

 In order to prevent the onset or spread of HAIs, BCH staff and volunteers adhere to infection control practices recommended by the federal Centers for Disease Control and Prevention (CDC), the Association for Professionals in Infection Control and Epidemiology (APIC), and other national organizations.
 These important safety measures fall within two categories: standard precautions and transmission-based precautions.